TaylanUB/scheme-bytestructures/README.md

 bytevector and offset.
 Or if the getter is `#f`, then a bytestructure encapsulating that bytevector, offset, and descriptor is returned.

+Note that this means that calling `bytestructure-ref` with zero index arguments will return a bytestructure identical to the one provided.

 - `(bytestructure-set! bytestructure index ... value)` *syntax*

 Traverses through `bytestructure` using `bytestructure-unwrap` with